riyakhulpe385-cloud/Career_Recommendation_System/README.md

 * No validation of actual skill readiness

 This system solves these issues by delivering data-driven and realistic career suggestions.

 ---

+## 🌍 Why This Matters
+Choosing the right career is a critical decision for students.
+This system bridges the gap between self-assessment and real-world opportunities by providing personalized, data-driven recommendations.

+---